 Sancho's £73m Man Utd agreement confirmed by Dortmund

-Borussia Dortmund have, in a statement to the stock market, confirmed Jadon Sancho's £73 million ($101m) move to Manchester United.
+Borussia Dortmund have, in a statement to the stock market, confirmed an agreement is in place that will see Jadon Sancho make a £73 million ($101m) move to Manchester United.

 Goal learned on Wednesday that a big-money deal had been struck between Premier League and Bundesliga heavyweights.